Auto Insurance

 How insurance companies make money

-The insurance business model
+How the insurance business model works

-An insurance policy protects a person from financial liability in the case of any peril or event outlined in their policy in exchange for a monthly or annual fee, or premium.
 The idea is that the premiums collected are a fair financial tradeoff for the likelihood of an event actually happening.
-This is largely based on the practice of pooling insured clients with similar risk profiles together.
+This is largely based on the practice of grouping insured clients with similar risk profiles together.

-“Insurers may talk about a high-risk pool,” says Mary Kelly, professor in finance and chair in insurance at Wilfred Laurier University.
-“These insureds all have characteristics that would make them more likely to have a loss, for example, location for property insurance or a car that is likely to be stolen for comprehensive coverage.”
+“These insureds all have characteristics that would make them more likely to have a loss, for example, location for property insurance or a car that is likely to be stolen for comprehensive coverage,” she adds.

 Insurance agencies vs insurance companies

-While the terms ‘insurance agencies’ and ‘insurance companies’ sound like they would be the same, they operate in completely different ways – but often together.
-An insurance company, or insurance provider, writes policies and deals with claims directly.
+While the terms ‘insurance agencies’ and ‘insurance companies’ sound like they would be the same, they operate in completely different ways – but work together.

 An insurance agency, on the other hand, is composed of brokers and insurance professionals, who work with various insurance companies.
 They connect insurance-buyers with providers, matching them with the coverage they need.